 Privacy and Cookies

-The Christian Institute is the data controller and processor for the purpose of personal data shared with this website.
-Living Christianity is the name given to a set of Bible study materials aimed at Christians who want to be equipped to engage our contemporary world.
+The Christian Institute is the data controller for the purpose of personal data shared with this site.
+Living Christianity is the name given to a set of Bible study materials developed by the Institute and aimed at Christians who want to be equipped to engage our contemporary world.

 The Institute is a registered charity in England and Wales (no 1004774) and in Scotland (no SC039220) and a company limited by guarantee (No 2634440).
 The company is registered in England with its registered office at Wilberforce House, 4 Park Road, Gosforth Business Park, Newcastle upon Tyne, NE12 8DG.